 One last time, she tried to pull her hand away from his.

 He squeezed her fingers tight.

 That was something he did often.
-They’d known each other forever but until they started dating she hadn’t believe he had a mean bone in his body.
+They’d known each other forever but until they started dating, she hadn’t believed he had a mean bone in his body.

 Across the table, Attie stood up giving Sarah Jane the encouragement she needed.
 He had left her no choice.